Volvo YCC

-Entry into the car was by the means of two gull-wing doors on the sides.
-The concept was a three-door, four-seat coupe design.
-It also had an upwards-opening hatchback door giving access to the trunk and cargo area.
-All three doors were motorized for a sensor-based “keyless” entry.
-Pressing on a single button on the keychain automatically opened the nearest door, making it easy for somebody holding bags of groceries or other sundries to get the things in the car without putting anything down.
-The interior was maximized for easy storage and good looks.
+The concept is a three-door, four-seat coupe design, with two gull-wing doors for entry into the car.
+It also has an upwards-opening hatchback door giving access to the trunk and cargo area.
+All three doors are motorized for a sensor-based “keyless” entry.
+Pressing on a single button on the keychain automatically opens the nearest door, making it easy for somebody holding bags of groceries or other sundries to get the things in the car without putting anything down.

-All of the textile panels or textile parts such as the seat pads or the door sides could be removed easily to change the color schemes and vary textures.
-The headrests had indentations to accommodate pony tails.
+The interior was designed for easy storage and good looks.
+All of the textile panels or textile parts such as the seat pads or the door sides can be removed easily to change the color schemes and vary textures.
+The headrests have indentations to accommodate ponytails.
 The shifting column and the hand brake were removed from the center console to give the front-seat passengers easier access to the large storage compartments located within the dashboard.
-The rear seat could fold up, making it easy for the driver to get a fairly big item in the car without opening the hatchback.
-The bumpers and body cladding were made from tough, dent-resistant materials.
-The low-emission 215 bhp five-cylinder PZEV engine features an Integrated Starter-Generator (ISG), "[complying] with the toughest emission standards in certain American 'green' states such as California."
+The rear seat can fold up, making it easy for the driver to get a fairly big item in the car without opening the hatchback.